 (3) Understory vegetation beneath the dripline of preserved trees shall also be retained in an undisturbed state.
 During clearing and/or construction activities, all vegetation to be retained shall be surrounded by temporary protective fencing or other measures before any clearing or grading occurs, and maintained until all construction work is completed and the site is cleaned up.
 Barriers shall be large enough to encompass the essential root zone of all vegetation to be protected.
 All vegetation within the protective fencing shall be retained in an undisturbed state.

 C. Site management techniques.
-Proper site management techniques shall be employed during construction:
+Proper site management techniques shall be employed during construction.

 (1) BMPs shall be employed to avoid detrimental impacts to existing vegetation, soil compaction, and damage to root systems.